 National Eye Health Survey

-The National Eye Health Survey (NEHS) is the first representative nationwide study of the burden of eye disease in Australia and seeks to close a major gap in the evidence base, providing up-to-date prevalence rates on blindness and low vision for both Indigenous and non-Indigenous Australians.
+The 2016 National Eye Health Survey was the first representative nationwide study of the burden of eye disease in Australia.
+Involving almost 5,000 Australians completing a simplified eye examination and a standardised general questionnaire across 30 testing sites in Australia in urban, regional and remote areas, the it provided stakeholders with a chance to close a major gap in the evidence base and provided an up-to-date prevalence rates on blindness and low vision for both Indigenous and non-Indigenous Australians.

-The NEHS was supported by funding from the Australian Government under the Chronic Disease Prevention and Service Improvement Fund, with other contributions coming from Brien Holden Vision Institute, Centre for Eye Research Australia, NACCHO, Novartis, Optometry Australia, OPSM, the Royal Flying Doctor Service and Zeiss.
+The 2016 National Eye Health Survey was supported by funding from the Australian Government under the Chronic Disease Prevention and Service Improvement Fund, with other contributions coming from Brien Holden Vision Institute, Centre for Eye Research Australia, NACCHO, Novartis, Optometry Australia, OPSM, the Royal Flying Doctor Service, and Zeiss.

 Vision 2020 Australia is now seeking partners for a follow up National Eye Health Survey to, accurately track ongoing progress in reducing the burden of blindness and vision impairment.